-Exams can range from 30 minutes to one hour depending on their complexity.
-Please visit the Vascular Ultrasound services page for information on specific exams.
+Exams can range from 30-60 minutes depending on their complexity.
+Please visit the services page for information on specific exams.

 After your exam a specialized radiologist will review your images and interpret them before forwarding a report to your referring physician.
 If there are any concerns with your results, a radiologist may speak with you or fax a report to your doctor.
 For non-urgent results, your doctor will receive a detailed report, which will outline your diagnosis, by the next business day following your exam.
 Your doctor will then discuss your results with you.

-To determine whether a Vascular Ultrasound is right for you, it’s important to speak to your health care practitioner about your options.
-Venous and Carotid Artery Ultrasounds are performed at most Mayfair locations in Calgary, while the more complex procedures are performed at our Vascular Lab at our Mayfair Place location.
+To determine whether a vascular ultrasound is right for you, it’s important to speak to your health care practitioner about your options.
+Venous and carotid artery ultrasounds are performed at most Mayfair locations in Calgary and our Regina location, while the more complex procedures are performed at our Vascular Lab in our Sunridge Plaza clinic.